abhijain2003/IdealPath/Readme.md

-# LearnEasy
+# IdealPlace.com

 Hello World!
-We would like to introduce you to a new, fun, and easy way of learning.
-Educate your child in a fun way by playing games, interacting with visuals, and chatting with others.
-We have created many games, and visuals for your child to excel in their learning.
+We would like to introduce you to our product IdealPlace.com which a web app that helps to achieve your goals, be successful in life and live that life that you always dream of.

 ## 💡 Inspiration

-- Make education fun for children online
-- Learn valuable skills with gaming
-- Broaden the knownledge skills of the users
-- Broaden the amount of users, have a different language option
+- Empowering youth by providing Right guidance.
+- Let youth not to waste their time by avoding things which has no mean.
+- Broaden their thinking by suggesting them various learning resources which proved meaningful
+- Help youth to build a better future.

 ## 💻 How it Works?

-- Head on over to the website and view the options
-- Login using authenication
-- Choose from a variety of topics
-- Play games, study from interactive visuals, or chat with other kids
-- If it is more useful for you, you can change the language input to match the one you want
+- We collaborate with successful peoples and your ideals to collect data about their journey.
+- We provide all details to you so you can implement good things in your life.
+- Not just that, we also suggest you various resources of learning and building a good habit that leads to successful life.
+- We help you to arrange your life and clearly visualize your future.
+- We also let your distraction away from you so, you can do anything with focus.

 ## ⚙️ How we built it

 - Frontend: React JS, Tailwind
-- Backend: Firebase
+- Backend: Rest API, Mongodb, Nodejs
-- Multiple languages: i18n
 - GitHub: Collaboration, Hosting and Deployment
 - Tools: Git